 !hsla(value).
 Note that rgb(a) and hsl(a) should not contain spaces or percentage signs in the URL.

-Args specified through the URL will extend and override any default values of args specified on the story.
+Args specified through the URL will extend and override any default values of args set on the story.

-Complex values such as JSX elements cannot be serialized to the manager (e.g. the Controls addon) or synced with the URL.
-To work around this limitation, arg values can be "mapped" from a simple string to a complex type using the
+Complex values such as JSX elements cannot be serialized to the manager (e.g., the Controls addon) or synced with the URL.
+Arg values can be "mapped" from a simple string to a complex type using the

 mapping property in

 argTypes to work around this limitation.
 It works in any arg but makes the most sense when used with the

 mapping does not have to be exhaustive.
 If the arg value is not a property of

 mapping, the value will be used directly.
 Keys in

 mapping always correspond to arg values, not their index in the